Hong Kong Court of Appeal: 1976: establishment of the Court of Appeal

+1997 - present

+The Court of Appeal continued operating as part of the renamed High Court of Hong Kong upon the transfer of sovereignty on 1 July 1997, as provided for in Article 81 of the Basic Law.
+The Privy Council ceased to hear appeals from Hong Kong, and its role as Hong Kong's final appellate court was assumed by the new Court of Final Appeal, to which all appeals from the Court of Appeal now lie.

+Divisions

+The Court of Appeal consists of three divisions, each presided over by a vice-president of the court of appeal.
+These include a criminal division, a civil division, and a "mixed" division that deals with both criminal and civil cases.

+Judges

 The Chief Judge of the High Court of Hong Kong serves as the President of the Court of Appeal.
+Prior to 1997, the position was known as the Chief Justice, and its holder was the most senior judge in Hong Kong.

 Prior to the establishment of the Court of Appeal in 1976, a Full Court consisting of first instance High Court judges was constituted to hear appeals.

-Cases in the Court of Appeal are decided by a bench consisting of one, two or three Judges.
-On rare occasions, having regard to the public importance of the issue, the Court of Appeal has been constituted by a division of five Judges.
+Cases in the Court of Appeal are decided by a bench consisting of one, two or three Justices of Appeal.
+On rare occasions, having regard to the public importance of the issue, the Court of Appeal has been constituted by a division of five judges.
 Final substantive appeal hearings take place before a bench of three Judges.
 In civil cases, interlocutory appeals and leave to appeal application hearings take place before a bench of two Judges.
 A single Judge can grant leave to appeal on a paper application and make procedural orders/directions not involving the determination of an appeal.
 In criminal cases, appeals against sentence take place before a bench of two Judges and leave to appeal application hearings take place before a single Judge.
 A decision by a two-member bench of the Court of Appeal has the same binding precedential value as a decision by a three-member bench of the Court of Appeal or a five-member bench of the Court of Appeal.
 If a case is heard by a two-member bench and the two Judges differ on the outcome, then the lower court's judgment or order will not be disturbed.
 In such a situation, any party can apply for the case to be re-heard by an uneven number of Judges in the Court of Appeal.

 A Judge of the Court of First Instance may also sit as a Judge in the Court of Appeal, including as a single Judge (for example, when determining applications for leave to appeal in criminal cases).

-Cases
+Significant cases

 In August 2022, the court ruled that same-sex marriages overseas would not be recognized as valid in Hong Kong, resulting in no rights or benefits given to married couples in Hong Kong.

 In November 2022, the court ruled that there are minimum jail sentences for "serious" national security offenses.